breecummins/NetworkPerturbations/README.md

     filters             =   dictionary of function names keying dictionaries with keyword arguments
                             format:
                             {"function_name1" : kwargs_dict_1, "function_name2" : kwargs_dict_2, ... }
-                            See filters.py for the implemented filter functions and their arguments. default = no filters
+                            See filters.py for the implemented filter functions and their arguments.
+The default is to seek only connected networks. default = {"is_connected" : {}}

     compressed_output   =   (true or false) prints count of warnings instead of printing every network spec that fails filtering.
 This should only be set to false for trouble-shooting.